Sign In Forgot Password or Set Up New Password

 לדור ודור

-Chaired by Dr. Ellier Russ with Rabbi Gaber.
+Chaired by Dr. Ellier Russ.
 This committee coordinates programs and classes to engage members in lifelong learning.
 Events include our yearly Scholar in Residence program, Talmud Study, and more.
 Guest speakers, online webinars and Shabbat morning discussions additionally provide congregants with opportunities to expand their knowledge of Judaism and living a Jewish life.

 TAlmud